jonas-jansen/jonas-jansen.github.io/_pages/joint-seminar.md

 <b>Organisers:</b> <a href="https://gabrielebruell.wordpress.com">Gabriele Brüll</a> (Lund), Jonas Jansen (Lund), and <a
 href="https://www.iadm.uni-stuttgart.de/team/Lienstromberg/">Christina Lienstromberg</a> (Stuttgart)

 The seminar takes place roughly biweekly, Wednesdays at 11:00 (sharp) via Zoom.
+There will be a 45-60 minute talk plus discussion.

 To follow the seminar, please contact me via mail.